NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 ``nvflare job list_templates|create|submit|show_variables``

-Also explore the continously growing `Job Template directory <https://github.com/NVIDIA/NVFlare/blob/main/job_templates>`_ we have created for commonly used configurations.
+Also explore the continously growing :github_nvflare_link:`Job Template directory <job_templates>` we have created for commonly used configurations.
-For more in-depth information on Job Templates and the Job CLI, refer to the :ref:`job_cli` documentation and `tutorials <https://github.com/NVIDIA/NVFlare/blob/main/examples/tutorials/job_cli.ipynb>`_.
+For more in-depth information on Job Templates and the Job CLI, refer to the :ref:`job_cli` documentation and :github_nvflare_link:`tutorials <examples/tutorials/job_cli.ipynb>`.

 ModelLearner
 ------------